Will my insurance rate go up if I’m not at fault in an accident?

 John behind her is talking on his mobile phone and not paying full attention to the road ahead, he fails to notice Jane slowing down and rear ends her as they both approach the intersection.

-In this case, John is clearly the driver at fault for distracted driving, but because Jane didn’t use her turn signals to show others her intentions to turn left, one can argue that she isn’t completely blameless either.
+In this case, John is clearly the at-fault driver for distracted driving, but because Jane didn’t use her turn signals to show others her intentions to turn left, one can argue that she isn’t completely blameless either.

 This is an example of how comparative negligence works.
 Even if John is “principally at fault” for being a negligent driver, Jane not using her turn signals made her “partially at fault” for the accident.

-In a California auto accident claim, when a situation like this happens, the partially at-fault party would be assigned a percentage of fault and be charged with the damages accordingly.
+In a California auto insurance accident claim, when a situation like this happens, the partially at-fault party would be assigned a percentage of fault and be charged with the damages accordingly.

 Now, going back to how it would affect Jane’s insurance rates, the operative concept by which California law determines insurance premiums increase is being; “principally at fault” for an accident.